CoryLR/COVID-19-Trend-Map/dev-journal/documents/User-Testing-Guide-1-COVID-19-Trend-Map-2020-07-05-Cory-Leigh-Rahman.md

 1. Use a Desktop or Laptop computer
 2. Open Google Chrome or Safari
    - Edge and Firefox are not tested yet but they may work too
-3. Navigate to the app's testing URL: [https://covid-19-trend-map.herokuapp.com/](https://covid-19-trend-map.herokuapp.com/)
+3. Navigate to the app's testing URL: [https://covid-19-trend-map.herokuapp.com/](https://covid-19-trend-map.herokuapp.com/).
+The app may take a moment to load up the first time since it's on free hosting and the server "sleeps".
    - **Note:** Please do not share this app URL just yet since it's still in development

 Goal B) Find COVID-19 trends for your local area